Wellbeing for all

 From time to time a child may need a reasonable adjustment made to support within the school day.
 We welcome parents and carers to discuss any worries or concerns with us and together we aim to create a solution to support a child’s daily routine within the confinements of a mainstream school.
 Please contact us via the school office.

-We have a Nurture Room for children whom the school has identified as needing extra support with their social, emotional and mental health [SEMH].
+We have a Nurture Room caled 'The Nest' for children whom the school has identified as needing extra support with their social, emotional and mental health [SEMH].
 Children are offered a bespoke package when attending this group based on staff observations, assessments and communication with parents/carers.
+For more information click here.

 Each child has a Forest School session in the afternoon on a weekly basis, although much of the content is cross curricular the overarching themes in Forest School are of developing confidence, resilience, independence and creativeness [see our Forest School page].

-Your child will have a piece of fresh fruit each day provided by the DfE and we always encourage the children to eat this and to drink from their water bottles.
+We offer each child a free portion of bagel everyday, courtesy of the National School Breakfast Programme Your child will also have a piece of fresh fruit each day provided by the DfE and we always encourage the children to eat this and to drink fresh water from their water bottles.

-Each year, our PE Co-ordinator organises a Healthy Week which encompasses sports day and a range of activities that support children’s physical and mental wellbeing.
+Each year, our PE Subject Lead organises a Healthy Week which includes sports day and a range of activities that support children’s physical and mental wellbeing.
 There are often yoga sessions, and ample opportunities to talk and discuss emotions.
 We share strategies with the children on how to cope with our range of emotions.
 This includes the use of our Conflict Resolution Script. [see our Behaviour Policy for more information].

 Each half term we celebrate the children’s extra-curricular activities outside of school through our Healthy Selfie assembly and board.
 The children are invited to bring in their medal, certificates or pictures of themselves engaging with all activities that support their wellbeing both physically and mentally.